 For the 2018/19 academic year, I returned to the Menzies Australia Institute to curate and present a second series of screenings, this time focusing on ‘imperial’ and ‘national’ productions in settler colonial spaces.
 Expanding beyond Australia, this series sought to compare and contrast a postwar British production and a product of the local industry across three national contexts: Australia, Canada, and Aotearoa New Zealand.

-If you’d like to hire me to curate or programme a season; present a one-off screening, festival, or screening series; or help your institution devise and offer a cross-programme screening strand, please don’t hesitate to get in touch.
+If you’d like to hire me to curate or programme a season; introduce or present a one-off screening, festival, or screening series; or help your institution devise and offer a cross-programme screening strand, please don’t hesitate to get in touch.